qaznotquaz/qazs-zeitgeist-library/docs/pages/_snippets/birdie/boneshatter.md

 *For a good several seconds, I just thought it was nausea - I've never been queasy around gore before, but I've also never watched... and heard... someone break all their bones at once before.
 Then I thought it was a panic attack.
 I wish it was a panic attack.
 It's like someone was wrenching their hand through my soul.
 It was this... painless, disgusting sensation that was expecting to be filled.
 It stayed there, twisting and turning, for like ten minutes or something.
 I retched twice, or at least I thought I did - apparently I looked just fine to you lot.*

 *Somehow, I didn't even notice it leave.*\"

+<span class='note'>+2 points, the inclusion of the subject interview was very wise of you.
+Sometimes the best sources of information are the test subjects themselves.
+-0.5 points, Short-Term spiritual injuries to bystander</span>

 ---